kailatlee/designucsd.github.io/_posts/2016-11-20-intro-html-css.md

 }
 ```

+We can also update font sizes to improve readability.
+Try changing the `font-size` property for your `.hero h1` and `p` elements using CSS.

 <!-- However, currently the colors we've added don't seem to add the best aesthetic, so we'd like to probably like to pick better colors.
 [Here's](http://colorhunt.co/) a quick resource.
 Try using classes and ids to change the colors of your text.
 For text content it's often good to use a gray to reduce contrast.
 Here's a good one: `#555`.

 ```css